hackocopter/JD385_Documentation/Remote Control/readme.md

 11  unused
 12  unused
 13  unused
-14  Flags      0x04 is "flip button"
+14  Flags      0x04 is "flip button", 0xc0 is "binding"
 15  Checksum

 Example of packets: